-So, very personally put, these are ways to get involved in Plowshare Peace Center.
+So, very personally put, there are many ways to get involved in Plowshare Peace and Justice Center.
 Want to do more than feel bad after you listen to the news?
 Check us out!

 Plowshare Peace Center is committed to the creation of a just world peace by connecting with our local community.
 We are peace facilitators and social justice advocates, who nurture educational opportunities that engage and inspire actions for a culture of peace.

 Plowshare Peace and Justice

 Office: 214 Summit Way, Roanoke, VA 24014